Useful Links: Adverse Events Reporting and Medical enquiries

 The flu viruses circulate predominantly during the winter.
 So if you’re pregnant, you should think about how to help protect yourself as the flu season approaches.

-Vaccination is the most effective way to avoid developing the flu5, and you can receive it at any stage of your pregnancy.
-It may also help to continue help protecting both yourself and your baby for up to 6 months after you give birth6,7.
+Vaccination is the most effective way to avoid developing the flu3, and you can receive it at any stage of your pregnancy.
+It may also help to continue help protecting both yourself and your baby for the first few months after you give birth1.

 Is a flu vaccination safe for you and your baby?

-The safety and tolerability of vaccines is monitored by the Medicines and Healthcare Products Regulatory Agency (MHRA) as well as by vaccines manufacturers.
+The safety and tolerability of vaccines is monitored by the Medicines and Healthcare Products Regulatory Agency (MHRA) as well as by vaccine manufacturers.

-In addition, the Department of Health recommend that pregnant women at any stage of pregnancy (first, second or third semester) should be vaccinated against flu each year8.
+In addition, the Department of Health recommend that pregnant women at any stage of pregnancy (first, second or third semester) should be vaccinated against flu each year5.

-A review of studies on safety of Influenza vaccines in pregnancy concluded that inactivated influenza vaccine can be administered during any trimester of pregnancy and no study to date has demonstrated an increased risk of either material complications or adverse fetal outcomes associated with inactivated influenza vaccine8.
+A review of studies on safety of Influenza vaccines in pregnancy concluded that inactivated influenza vaccine can be administered during any trimester of pregnancy5.

 Other ways to avoid infection